007revad/Synology_Clear_Drive_Error/README.md

 **NOTE** The script does **not** fix a faulty drive.

+**If this script does not work use the following method:**
+1. Open Storage Manager and select the drive.
+2. Click on Actions then select Deactivate.
+3. Remove the drive from the NAS.
+4. Reboot.
+5. Insert the drive.
+6. Open Storage Manager and click on Repair.
+7. Select the drive, click Next then Repair.

 ## Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Synology_clear_drive_error/releases